Terriao/OpenJND/Zhang et al/README.md

 The four building blocks:

-1. **Spatial CSF (Ahumada–Peterson 1992).** Per-coefficient base thresholds `t_ij(i, j)` are computed from spatial frequency, orientation, and an assumed mean display luminance `LB`.
+1. **Spatial CSF.** Per-coefficient base thresholds `t_ij(i, j)` are computed from spatial frequency, orientation, and an assumed mean display luminance `LB`.
 The CSF parameters used by the reference implementation are the standard Ahumada–Peterson fit:

 ```
    LT = 13.45,  S0 = 94.7,  aT = 0.649,        % threshold lifting